-The research article submitted to this online journal will be peer-reviewed at least 2 (two) reviewers.
-Decision for publication, amendment, or rejection is based upon their reports/recommendation.
+The research article submitted to this online journal will be peer-reviewed by at least 2 (two) reviewers.
+The decision for publication, amendment, or rejection is based upon their reports/recommendations.
 If two or more reviewers consider a manuscript unsuitable for publication in this journal, a statement explaining the basis for the decision will be sent to the authors within three months of the submission date.

-5. REVISION of MANUSCRIPTS
+5. REVISION OF MANUSCRIPTS

 Manuscripts sent back to the authors for revision should be returned to the editor without delay.
-Revised manuscripts can be sent to editorial office through the Online Submission Interface.
-The revised manuscripts returned later than two months will be considered as new submissions.
+Revised manuscripts can be sent to the editorial office through the Online Submission Interface.
+The revised manuscripts returned later than two months will be considered new submissions.